Skip to main content

 5. Specifications in context

-The 295 mm (11.6-inch) “long” length and extended cuff specification are built for the gown interface — one of the most common contamination-control weak points during interventions.
+The 295 mm (11.6-inch) “long” length and extended cuff specification support the gown interface — one of the most common contamination-control weak points during interventions.
 In ISO 5 work, operators repeatedly flex wrists, rotate forearms, and reach into equipment; any sleeve pullback or cuff roll-down increases risk.
 Thickness targets are set to balance tactile sensitivity with durability for wet handling: a slightly thicker palm and fingertip can reduce micro-tears during repeated pinch and pull tasks (tubing, stoppers, bag ports, and fixture edges).

-Specification Published value Operational meaning
+Specification Value Operational meaning

 Cleanroom class Class 100 / ISO 5 & EU GMP Grade A Aligned to critical-zone use when gowning behaviors and material flow are validated.